- Report Published -

 |HJR 617 (Regular Session, 1993)|

 As stipulated in the resolution, the study was conducted by the DCJS Crime Prevention Unit, with the assistance of the VCPA.
-The nearly 500 member association in composed of both public and private crime prevention professionals, as well as interested citizens.
+The nearly 500-member association is composed of both public and private crime prevention professionals, as well as interested citizens.
 In addition to background research conducted by DCJS staff in support of the study, the VCPA sponsored a focus group to address the study objectives and two other related issues.
-The focus group took place July 14 - 16, 1993.
+The focus group took place July 14-16, 1993.

 The Crime Commission was briefed on the plans for the study on April 20,1993.
 Additionally, briefings on the study's progress were made by DCJS staff to the Law Enforcement Subcommittee on May 25,1993; July 27,1993; September 21,1993; and October 18,1993.